-Dental implants are synthetic teeth that replace your missing teeth.
-Placing dental implants is the best solution for replacing your missing teeth.
-Dental implant technology has been around since the 1960’s.
-Of course, the dental implant process has become much simpler and more affordable since then.
-Nowadays, millions of people replace their missing teeth with dental implants each year.
+Dental implants are synthetic teeth that replace your missing natural teeth.
+Placing a dental implant is the best solution for replacing your missing teeth.
+Each year, millions of people are replacing some or all of their missing teeth with dental implants.
+Dental implant technology has been around since the 1960s.
+Over the decades, dental implants have become simpler and more affordable.
 So why are dental implants so popular?
-It turns out, there are countless benefits to having dental implants instead of missing teeth.
-The benefits of dental implants go far beyond simply replacing your missing teeth.
-Lets take a look at the top 10 benefits of dental implants to better understand how valuable implants really are:
+It turns out, there are countless benefits to using dental implants to replace your missing teeth.
+These benefits go far beyond simply having your missing teeth back.
+Let's take a look at the top ten benefits of dental implants to understand how valuable implants are:

 1. Preserve your jawbone

 Perhaps the most important function of dental implants is to preserve your jawbone.
 Ever noticed how toothless individuals have a shrunken appearance?
 This is the result of jaw resorption subsequent to losing teeth.
 Your teeth are essential to preserving your valuable jawbone.
 Once you lose a tooth, your jawbone starts to shrink at an accelerated rate.
 When it comes to jawbone preservation, dental implants work exactly as natural teeth do.
 By placing dental implants you prevent jawbone atrophy which preserves your jawbone structure.
 In contrast, bridges and dentures do nothing to preserve your jawbone.